giellalt/giellalt.github.io/infra/CompilingAndUsingTheAnalysers.md

 # How to use and develop the analysers

+The following pages give more information on how to use the analysers.

 - [How to user the analysers and generatore](../tools/docu-sme-manual.html)
 - [Language-independent documentation](../lang/common/index.html) (how to work on developing the analysers)
 - [Language-specific documentation](lang/index.html) (on the language you want to work on)